WVUHPC/Modern-Fortran/_episodes/18-Exercises.md

 > Check the
 Use should be made of the appropriate intrinsic functions.
 >
-> Check if a is zero and return the appropriated solution for the linear case.
+> Check if a is zero and return the appropriate solution for the linear case.
 {: .challenge}